 I’m not sure that there is a “best time to visit Glacier National Park” but very likely summer is the answer, as the Going to the Sun Road is open and the temperatures are mild.
 Unfortunately, everyone knows this and the crowds come in July.
 In May and June, many people visit and enjoy white water rafting, as this is when the water is at its highest.
 In September and October, you can see the leaves change color, but wildfire risks are higher and snow could start appearing.

-Our family had a fantastic time exploring this amazing national park on our summer road trip.
-We visited 6 new states on our road trip out west and added more pictures to our personalized travel map.
 It had been on our family bucket list to do a National Parks trip, so we made sure to save up for travel and used our credit card points to redeem our flights on Southwest Airlines.
+In addition, our son was in fourth grade, and thanks to the Every Kid in a Park program, we received a 4th grade national park pass for free.
 Although it was a lot of driving, once we reached our destinations, we cherished the time we spent seeing so much natural beauty.

 If you enjoyed this post, please consider subscribing to my site – DQ Family Travel.
 I send monthly emails about my latest posts which include places we have visited and travel tips.
 Pin for later.